lifeBalance/knk_solutions/ch12/projects/README.md

 Modify the `qsort.c` program of Section 9.6 so that `low`, `high` and `middle` are pointers to array elements rather than integers.
 The `split` function will need to return a pointer, not an integer.

 **Answer**: Check `pr06.c` to see it in action.

+## Project 7
+Modify the `maxmin.c` program of Section 11.4 so that the `max_min` function uses a pointer instead of an integer to keep track of the current position in the array.

+**Answer**: Check `pr07.c` to see it in action.